Top of the page

 Your child had a fever seizure.
-A very quick rise in body temperature can trigger these seizures in a child.
 Another name for fever seizure is febrile seizure.
 Most children who have a fever seizure have rectal temperatures higher than 38.9°C.

 Watching your child have a seizure can be scary.
 The good news is that a fever seizure is usually not a sign of a serious problem.

 See your child's doctor in 1 or 2 days for follow-up care.